ampapacek/MorphemeOrigin/README.md

 - **Case Normalization**
   - Control whether text is lowercased.
 Default is to lower the case of all text.
 Use `--keep_case` to disable this.

+- **Early Stopping**
+  -  If enabled sets aside 10 % of training data and use it for evaluation.
+Stop training when the model is not improving on this evaluation set.
+Use `--early_stopping` to enable this.

 - **Saving & Loading**
   - You can save the trained model to disk with `--save` which saves the trained model to file `model.name + '.pkl'`.
 To specify path where to save model use `--save_model_path`
   - You can load the trained model to disk with `--load` which loads the trained model from file `model.name + '.pkl'`.
 To specify path from which to load the model use `--load_model_path`